BREAKING

 If she wants to maintain you as a friend, reference this

-article, and scroll down to the subsection; CAN'T WE STILL BE
+article, and scroll down to subsection; CAN'T WE STILL BE FRIENDS??

-which has never been at the foundation of this relationship.
-If
+has never been at the foundation of this relationship.
+If it

-it wasn't there when you were sleeping together, it isn't gonna
+wasn't there when you were sleeping together, it isn't gonna be

 Anticipate